Cray-HPE/docs-csm/operations/network/management_network/aruba/management_network_configuration_example.md

 1. Create a new BGP process in CAN VRF.

-   A new BGP process will need to be running in the CAN VRF, this will peer with the CAN IPs on the NCN workers.
+   A new BGP process will need to be running in the CAN VRF, this will peer with the CAN IP addresses on the NCN workers.

    These are example configs only.
-The neighbors below are the IPs of the CAN interface on the NCN workers.
+The neighbors below are the IP addresses of the CAN interface on the NCN workers.

    Aruba configuration: